 Egyptian Goose

-Late afternoon was spent at Choseley barns where a flock of 24 Yellowhammer were feeding on seed and good numbers of Red Legged Partridge were around.
+Late afternoon was spent at Choseley barns, where a flock of 24 Yellowhammers were feeding on seed and good numbers of Red-Legged Partridge were around.

 Red Legged Partridge

-Nice to see so many Yellowhammers that are in decline in the Uk
+Nice to see a good number of Yellowhammers that are in decline in the UK

 Pheasant